hugomelendez/openshift-cicd-pipelines/docs/extras/jenkins-behind-proxy/README.md

 # Proxy settings

-When behind corporate proxy, you need to confiugure it inside Jenkins:
+When behind a corporate proxy, you need to configure it inside Jenkins:

 - Go to Jenkins URL (tipically https://jenkins-hello-dev.apps.../)
 - Go to `Jenkins -> Manage Jenkins -> Manage Plugin -> Advanced pluginManager -> advanced`